r0bertr/magic-house/README.md

-# Computer-graphics-final-project
+# Magic House

-This our CG final project
+A CG Project by OpenGL